sogaiu/janet-examples/doc/janetuary-examples-2025.md

 3. Make a draft PR to the [janet-lang.org repository](https://github.com/janet-lang/janet-lang.org).

-   The PR should be via a branch on the fork made earlier.
+   1. The PR should be via a branch on the fork made earlier.

+   2. It's nicer if the PR title contains the words:

+      * "example" (or "examples")
+      * the name of the target function, macro, variable, etc.

+      For example, `Add example for ++`.

+      This helps when looking through the commit log later, but it may also be helpful for folks who want to get a sense of what's currently being worked on.

-   Making a draft PR can act as a signal to others that work is being done on a particular identified function, macro, variable, etc.
+   3. Making a draft PR can act as a signal to others that work is being done on a particular identified function, macro, variable, etc.

     Note that: